-Super Planet Crash is a planetary-gravity game that originated from an open-source program used by astronomers to detect planets outside of our Solar System.
-The game is the work of Greg Laughlin Stefano Meschairi at UC Santa Cruz.
+Super Planet Crash is a browser-based gravity game that originated from an open-source program used by astronomers to detect planets outside of our Solar System born out of the work of Yale Professor of Astronomy, Greg Laughlin and Stefano Meschairi at UC Santa Cruz.

-This fun and addictive game entice users to create planetary systems utilizing several different astronomical bodies, including Earth-like planets, Super-Earths, Ice Giants, Giant Planets, Brown Dwarfs, and Dwarf Stars.
+This fun and addictive game lets users create their planetary systems utilizing several different astronomical bodies, including Earth-like masses, Super-Earths, Ice Giants, Giant Planets, Brown Dwarfs, and Dwarf Stars.

 How To Play Super Planet Crash

-The game starts with a single Earth-like planet orbiting a central parent star.
-The challenge is for players to create a solar system by adding additional masses within a distance of 2 Astronomic Units from the parent star (1 AU is the distance between the Earth and the Sun).
+At the game’s opening, players are given a single Earth-like mass that has been assigned an arbitrary orbit around a central parent star.
+The challenge is for players to create their solar system by continuing to add additional masses within a distance of 2 Astronomic Units from the parent star (1 AU is the distance between the Earth and the Sun).

-The goal is to create a dense solar system with as many different bodies as possible without causing destabilization. (e.g., erratic orbits that lead to colliding or ejected planets).
-Gamers can also add in destabilizing factors such as stellar companions that create complex system dynamics and increase destabilization.
+The goal is to create a dense solar system with as many different bodies as possible without causing a destabilization to the system (e.g., erratic orbits that lead to colliding or ejected planets).
+Gamers can also add in destabilizing factors such as stellar companions, which create complex system dynamics and increase the likelihood of destabilization.

-Points are collected based on the overall mass of each additional body added to the system and the overall length of time that the system remains stable.
+Points are linked to the overall mass of each additional body added to the system and the length of time that the system remains stable.
 Star systems must remain stable for a 500-year interval to receive extra points.